jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 dls = cats.dataloaders(path)
 ```

-Remember, fastai turns data into batches.
+Remember, Fastai turns data into batches.
 To see the batch run the following command.

 ```python